NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/introduce/skeleton/README.txt

 To Build:
 =======================================
 "ant all" will build
-"ant resync" will resyn the service skeleton with the methods described in the analyticalMethods.xml "ant deploy" will deploy to "CATALINA_HOME"
+"ant deployTomcat" will deploy to "CATALINA_HOME"